Posted by wilde on June 28th, 2007 — Posted in Animal, Vegetable

 Get in my belly!

 The second type of berry plant is more plentiful and has more berries which are of an elongated shape.
-I think these are the black raspberry plants.
+These are blackberry plants.
 The green fruit will get bigger before ripening.

 Some of the black raspberries arise singly in the leaf axils.